SalaniLeo/Forecast/roadmap.md

 # Roadmap
-## Feature I'll add in the future.
+## Features I'll add in the future.
 (not in chronological order)
 <ul>
   <li>Separate page with much more detailed weather info.
 It will contain also graphs for temperature trend.</li>